 When the lace eyelets wear out the boots are cooked, some issues reported with the outsole wearing out quickly

 Overall, they have quite a technical look about them but there is also a nice traditional feel added, with a nice mix of autumnal type colors the Targhee II is available in.
 The upper is made from waterproof nubuck leather and the outsole boasts aggressive lugs to ensure grip on the trail.
 The KEEN logo appears on the side, rear and sole of the boots.
 Nothing too 'in your face' on that front.
 All in all the boots look pretty good and solid.

 There are five color combinations to choose from 1.
 Raven/Tortoise Shell 2.
 Magnet/True Blue 3.
 Chestnut/Bossa Nova 4.
 Black Olive/Yellow 5.
 Shitake/Brindle.
 All in all the aesthetics in the boots look pretty good and the boots, on first impressions, seem solid.

 It lists many of the features I'd expect in a decent pair of mid hiking boots so I wanted to take a closer look into the usual key areas to see what I could learn about performance, comfort, etc.

 As always, when reviewing hiking boots, let's start with comfort.
-The insoles in the Targhee II Mid Hiking Boots come in the form of a Removable metatomical dual density EVA footbed.
+The insoles in the Keen Targhee II Mid Hiking Boots for men come in the form of a Removable metatomical dual density EVA footbed.
 Sounds very technical but let's run through it.